 The impending sea level rise is a pressing threat to low-lying coastal communities.
-Worldwide, over 20 million people live-in low-level areas susceptible for present and predicted sea level rise (Nicholls, 2010).
+Worldwide, over 20 million people live in low-level areas susceptible to present and predicted sea level rise (Nicholls, 2010).
 In addition, 200 million people are located in areas at risk of flooding from extreme weather events (Nicholls, 2010).
 In the United States, the predicted sea level rise could threaten 9% of the land within 180 US coastal cities by 2100 (University of Arizona, 2011).
 According to the 2014 IPCC Synthesis Report, it is predicted that sea level rise of some degree is “very likely” in more than 95% of the ocean areas (IPCC, 2014).
 In the worst-case scenario emissions estimates, the average sea level rise will be around 61cm-1.1m by 2100 (IPCC, 2014).
 Even if worse case emissions do not occur, sea levels rising as little as 10 cm could have devastating effects on coastal communities, particularly in low income regions and BIPOC communities.
 Coastal regions are in danger of high-tide flooding, extreme weather events, increased water pollution, habitat loss, shoreline erosion, increased soil salinity, and loss of beach area.
 Coastal populations will be forced to migrate away from the receding coastlines, abandoning their residence, if precautionary measures are not put in place.

 In the United States and around the globe, coastal communities and policy makers are creating climate adaptation plans to mitigate expected sea level rise.
 The adaptation plans often include a series of implemented changes that generally fall under categories of “gray” or “green” infrastructure.
 “Gray” infrastructure is harder, human-engineered coastal structures including flood walls, floodgates, pipes, dams, etc. Conversely, “green” infrastructure refers to conserving natural ecosystem functions for flood prevention, including mangrove forests, dunes, and reef systems.
 Coastal cities vulnerable to flooding and extreme weather events may choose to use either gray infrastructure, green infrastructure, or a combination of the two approaches.